CJCreator-New/Space4U/TROUBLESHOOTING.md

 ## Success Indicators

-✅ Homepage loads with welcome banner
-✅ All 15 wellness tool cards visible
-✅ Navigation bar shows 8 items
-✅ Can click any wellness tool card
-✅ Features load without errors
-✅ Premium toggle works in settings
+âœ… Homepage loads with welcome banner âœ… All 15 wellness tool cards visible âœ… Navigation bar shows 8 items âœ… Can click any wellness tool card âœ… Features load without errors âœ… Premium toggle works in settings

 If you see all of these, the app is working correctly!